d0tTino/d0tTino/README.md

 Hello!
 I'm a solo software developer with a deep passion for Artificial Intelligence, aerospace, and intricate game development.
 I thrive on exploring complex systems, emergent behavior, and pushing the boundaries of what's possible with code, particularly in resource-constrained environments.
 My work is driven by a fascination with hard sci-fi, futurism (I'm a fan of Isaac Arthur!), realistic space travel, history, politics, and science.
 I also have a creative side, enjoying digital art with tools like PaintToolSai.

-I value truth and kindness, and I'm constantly learning and experimenting, often using AI assistants to augment my development process.
-My ultimate goal is to build impactful AI-driven applications and immersive game experiences, potentially growing these projects into a startup.
+I value truth and kindness, and I'm constantly learning and experimenting.

 You can find my work on GitHub under the handle [d0tTino](https://github.com/d0tTino).